 2 Trends of Digital Human Resource

-However, the change in the world of work to digital tools or digital business models alone falls short in my eyes.
+In my opinion, however, attributing the changes in the working world to digital tools or digital business models alone does not go far enough.
 Of course, the digital transformation is a defining trend for the work of the future.
-However, I think two other trends are equally relevant, without which the working environment of tomorrow will not be understood.
+However, I consider two other trends to be just as relevant, without which the work environment of tomorrow cannot be understood.

 1. From the employer to the employee market